EileenFeng/Operating_Systems/hw2/README.md

   - For history:
     - No spaces are allowed between '!' or '!-'and the number
     - No negative number for history index are allowed, only positive number are accepted
     - '^C' (Control-C) does not stop the shell; it simply print out '^C' to the console and keeps running
+     - '^D' (Control-D) will cause read from stdin failed, but the program does not exit (which is not the same as shell on powerpuff, which exit when typed in Control-D)
+     - If trying to execute history inputs when there is no history inputs available yet, for instance when '!!' is the first input to the shell, then a warning will be given by the program